PolisPolitics/slate/source/includes/api/_interactions.md

-unavailable | true | Flag indicating whether the listed contact person was unavailable. unavailableReason | false | The reason specifying why the listed contact person was unavailable. walklistId | false | Route identifier this contact is reserved to.
+unavailable | true | Flag indicating whether the listed contact person was unavailable. unavailableReason | false | The reason specifying why the listed contact person was unavailable. walklistId | false | Route identifier this contact is reserved to. listId | true | (Read-only field) List identifier this interaction belongs to.

 ### data/location